Oboe Concerto (Mozart)

 Wolfgang Amadeus Mozart's Oboe Concerto in C major, K. 314 (271k), was composed in the spring or summer of 1777, for the oboist Giuseppe Ferlendis (1755–1802) from Bergamo.
 In 1778, Mozart re-worked it as a concerto for flute in D major.
 The concerto is a widely studied piece for both instruments and is one of the most important concertos in the oboe repertoire.

 Movements

-As with his Flute Concerto No. 1, the piece is orchestrated for a standard string section (violin I/II, viola and cello/double bass doubling the bass line), two oboes, and two horns in D/C. The first and third movements are in the home key of C major, while the second movement is in the subdominant key of F major.
+As with his Flute Concerto No. 1, the piece is orchestrated for a standard string section (violin I/II, viola and cello/double bass doubling the bass line), two oboes, and two horns in D/C. The first and last movements are in the home key of C major, while the second movement is in the subdominant key of F major.

 The piece is divided into three movements: